Jee-El/reddit-in-valve-games/README.md

+# NOTE

+This branch is NOT tested yet, it likely has some issues, please use the contents in the main branch instead.

+If you have this branch locally, just run `git checkout main` so you are on the main branch.

+As soon as it is tested, it'll be merged into the main branch.

 # dad-jokes-in-valve-games

 Automatically get dad jokes from reddit, bind them to keys in a Valve game, share them in the chat with the other players.